 Green Hope High School; Brian Meyers, director; William G. Enloe High School; Robert C. Hunter, director;

 Leesville Road High School; Alyssa Montgomery, director; Eastern Alamance High School; Ben Crotts, director

 premièred: May 9, 2019; Garner, NC

-When I get the opportunity to write a piece for a major anniversary, as was the case for this piece, I often think about the past and history.
+When I get the opportunity to write a piece for a major anniversary, as was the case for this piece, I often think about the past and the history of the ensemble asking for the new work.
 In the case of this piece for Garner High School’s 50th anniversary, I changed course and thought about the future.
-Around the time I began work, the Fourth National Climate Assessment was released by the United States government and it documented the devastating major changes that will occur on Earth in the coming decades and some of the worse effects are already happening such as wildfires in California, major flooding in the South, and famines around the world.
+Around the time I began work, the Fourth National Climate Assessment was released by the United States government and it documented the devastating major changes that will occur on Earth in the coming decades with some of the worse eﬀects are already occuring such as wildﬁres in California, major ﬂooding in the South, and famines around the world.
 Looking towards the future in the context of this piece, I started to wonder what Raleigh would look like, what America would look like, and what the world would look like in say the next 50 years.